Atavic/ghacks-user.js/README.md

 # atomGit user.js for Firefox and its derivatives

-this is a security and privacy centric user.js file for Firefox and its derivitives
+this is a security and privacy centric user.js file for Firefox and its derivatives

 the bulk of this code was forked from the excellent user.js config provided by @ghacksuserjs (https://github.com/ghacksuserjs/ghacks-user.js) to which my personal settings are (mostly) appended